Argyris Adalis

 Present

-I. Giannellis (or Giannelis) was from the village of Moria, where he is said to have a large estate and business activities (olive mill).
-The tower is now inherited by his adopted son and later Member of Parliament for Lesvos, Ioannis Theodosiadis-Giannellis.
+Ioannis Gianellis (or Giannellis) hailed from the village of Moria, where he is said to have had a large estate and business activity (olive press).
+The tower is now inherited by his stepson and later Lesvos MP, Ioannis Theodosiadis-Gianellis.

 1910